DHCLAIRE/Something_material/README.md

 Phase 1.
  - List out most commonly used or needed linguistic attributes for experimental materials
  - Framework the material template, and the dataset format
+ - Get license of the corpus

 Phase 2.
  - Allow input of all sizes
- - Standardize dataset
+ - Standardize dataset (i.e. unified format for all corpora)
  - Build

 Phase 3.
-Integrate with AI tools for material generations (pseudowords, texts, sentences)
+Integrate with AI tools for material generations (pseudowords, texts, sentences, writing style rewrite)
  - TBC (Hopefully)